caseykotowski/Song-Features-Over-Time/README.md

 To clean up the large data set, the "followers" column was removed.
 Nulls and duplicates were also removed from the track table.
 To add genres to tracks, a full outer join was performed with the track_info and artist_info.

 <img width="227" alt="Full outer join of 2 tables" src="https://user-images.githubusercontent.com/81447450/129501027-02c417fc-1baa-4107-8a9d-711e3591d9c6.png">

+Further data clean up will have to be performed either prior to uploading to RDS or on pgAdmin since there are some fields with odd formatting (i.e. dates, genres, artists).
+Formatting those fields could help with data analysis and visualization.

 ## Machine Learning